What, in your opinion, is the best mantra book in 2021?

 Dr Fawley says that the universe is created out of frequencies and that by tapping into these frequencies you can change your life.

 This book isn’t perfect though.
-One of the limitations of this book is that it does not include phonetic pronunciations for mantras, which is quite a big issue because when you are reciting mantras you certainly want to know how to pronounce them properly.
+One of the limitations of this book is that it does not include phonetic pronunciations for mantras, which is quite a big issue because when you are reciting mantras you need to know how to pronounce them.

 3: Power of Words